craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/f_ Chapter Eight - Level Seven; Volley.md

 ### Navigation
 #### Capture the Flag (Entrance Game)
 - Capture the Flag pits up to four teams against each other in a game of cunning.
 The teams are collected by their volunteering or their ascent to this level.
 - A large room is staged for a dynamic combat, featuring small buildings with windows and stairs to their rooves.
 There are four clear "home-bases" at the corners of the room.
-As the game begins, a small flag glows in the center of the "home-base".
 - The game begins as all teams enter the room.
+As the game begins, a small glowing flag reveals itself in the center of each team's "home-base".
+When a team's flag is taken from their base to that of an opposed team, the team whose flag was taken is eliminated.
 #### Ways
 #### Slowed Killer Volley (Exit Game)
 - Slowed Killer Volley pits two teams against each other in a game of strength